-The U.S. Army Corps Engineers’ Philadelphia District released the 2017 Flow Management Plan for the Francis E. Walter Dam in White Haven, PA.
-The plan, developed in partnership with Pennsylvania Fish and Boat Commission, and the Department of Conservation and Natural Resources, lists dates and release amounts for whitewater and fisheries releases for the 2017 recreation season.
+The plan, developed in partnership with Pennsylvania Fish and Boat Commission, and the Department of Conservation and Natural Resources, lists dates and release amounts for whitewater and fisheries releases for 2018, 2019, and 2020.

-The plan incorporates several changes from the previous year agreed upon by partner organizations and based upon past program performance as well as input received through stakeholders.
-In 2017, water will again be allocated to ensure whitewater releases from July to late August and fisheries releases from July to early September.
+The multi-year plan is based upon past program performance as well as input received through stakeholders.
+In 2018, water will again be allocated to ensure whitewater releases from July to late August and fisheries releases from July to early September.
 Seasonal precipitation and water accumulation will be used for releases later in the season (late August through mid-October).

 The Army Corps will hold a total of 22 fishing releases and 24 whitewater release dates.
 Fisheries enhancement releases of up at least 50 cfs will occur on all other days during the recreation season.

 Late season whitewater and fisheries enhancement releases are dependent upon additional water becoming available during the year.
 All dates are dependent on hydrologic conditions and the absence of the need for flood control operations.

 The whitewater release schedule includes 24 dates (4 of which are dependent on sufficient water storage and not including final October weekend).